btingle/checkers/README.md

   * GLFW - for opening a window/accepting mouse input
   * GLAD - magic special sauce that holds it all together
   * STB - for loading images
+  * WGLEXT - for limiting framerate to monitor refresh speed